Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 How is Diabetes Diagnosed?

-A lot of people are walking around with diabetes and don't even know they have it.
-There is a simple blood test that could eliminate all doubt.
-Doctors could give a blood test to show the result.
+There is a simple blood test that could eliminate all doubt when people suspect they have the disease.
+Doctors could give a simple blood test to show the result.

 Some people are found to be pre-diabetics, and their doctor will tell them what to do to keep the disease from advancing.